agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/LocationsApi.md

 <a id="deletelocationuser"></a>
 # **DeleteLocationUser**
-> User DeleteLocationUser (string id, string subId, string name = null, string subName = null)
+> User1 DeleteLocationUser (string id, string subId, string name = null, string subName = null)

 Use the query string resource to delete `User` record.
 The method contains two parameters `SubId` and `SubName`.
 Specify the record `SubId`, `SubName` using `Id` field(s) value and use the `DELETE` method of the resource to delete a record.